Genivia/ugrep/README.md

                   --include-fs mounts.
 This option may be repeated.

            --index
-                  Perform indexing-based search on files indexed with ugrep-indexer.
-                  Recursive searches are performed by skipping non-matching files.
-                  Binary files are skipped with option -I.  Note that the start-up time to search is increased, which may be significant when complex search patterns are specified that contain large Unicode character classes with `*' or `+' repeats, which should be avoided.
+                  Perform index-based recursive search.
+This option assumes, but does not require, that files are indexed with ugrep-indexer.
+This option accellerates recursive searching by skipping non-matching files, archives and compressed files when indexed.
+Significant accelleration may be achieved on cold (not file-cached) and large file systems, or any file system that is slow to search.
+Note that the start-up time to search is increased, which may be significant when complex search patterns are specified that contain large Unicode character classes combined with `*' or `+' repeats, which should be avoided.
 Option -U (--ascii) improves performance.
-Option --stats=vm displays a detailed indexing-based search report.
-This is a beta feature.
+Option --stats displays an index search report.

            -J NUM, --jobs=NUM
                   Specifies the number of threads spawned to search files.
 By